 How do you use a peak flow meter?

-Use the PFM as instructed by your child's provider.
-For example, some people use a PFM every day at about the same time.
+Use the PFM as directed by your child's provider.
+For instance, some people use a PFM every day at about the same time.

 Hold the PFM by the handle.

 Before each use, make sure the pointer is reset to zero.

 Have your child stand up straight.

 Have your child take a deep breath and put the mouthpiece in their mouth.
 Lips should be sealed tightly around the mouthpiece.
 Your child's tongue shouldn't block the mouthpiece.